 Read more about DICE and how it is changing the way caregivers and healthcare providers work with Alzheimer’s patients in this article from Alzheimer’s Weekly.

-The Central New Hampshire home care experts at Live Free Home Health Care have created a free resource sheet outlining common causes and supportive responses for Alzheimer’s-related behaviors that we invite you to download and utilize.
+Our home health caregivers in New Hampshire have created a free resource sheet outlining common causes and supportive responses for Alzheimer’s-related behaviors that we invite you to download and utilize.
 And if you’re feeling overwhelmed with the unique challenges presented in caring for a loved one with Alzheimer’s, call us at 603-217-0149 or fill out our simple online contact form to share more about your particular situation.
 Whether you need a home health caregiver in New Hampshire few hours of respite care to recharge, or 24/7 around-the-clock care, we’re here for you!
 See our Service Area page for a list of all of the communities where we provide care.